nelsonjchen/op-replay-clipper/README.md

 It is possible to upload only a small portion of a long route for the clipper with Comma Connect's GUI.

-You are recommended to select a minute before, and a minute after the incident you want to clip.
-This will give a buffer before and after the incident to provide a margin for the clipper to render with.
+**You are strongly recommended to select a minute before, and a minute after the incident you want to clip.** This will give a buffer before and after the incident to provide a margin for the clipper to render with.
+Think of the clipper as a fragile film projector; give it some slack and upload the files for these adjacent segments.
+If you do not, rendering may not start at all.

 The video below shows how to do this with Comma Connect's GUI.